BigDataBiology/SemiBin/docs/usage.md

 S3N2Bin multi_easy_bin -i contig_whole.fna -b *.bam -o output
 ```

 See above for the comment about the location where the GTDB database is stored.
+You can set `--recluster` to use the reclustering part with single-copy genes described in the paper.

 ## Advanced-bin mode

 Especially for multi-samples binning, running with `multi_easy_bin` takes much time when processing samples serially.
 You can split the step and manually run S³N²Bin parallel.
+Another advantage is that you do not annotate contigs and train models for every sample.
+You can use our provided trained models and get a good model from your own datasets.
+Then you can transfer this to your datasets to get binning results and it can save much time.

 ### Generate cannot-link constrains